This post may contain affiliate links. Read the full disclosure here.

 Go for whatever your budget can comfortably handle.

 *People on Facebook LOVE to laugh at people for suggesting that the two plants look similar.
-Whilst I can definitely tell the difference, I can also see how a newbie can get them confused.
+Whilst I can definitely tell the difference, I can also see how a newbie can get confused.
 Facebook, be kinder.

 1 – Give it more light